nickytonline/web3-starter/README.md

-# Unofficial Edge & Node Frontend Starter
+# Unofficial Edge & Node Starter

 I was curious what the frontend tech stack was at [Edge & Node](https://edgeandnode.com/), so I checked out their job listings.